Bugs to Watch Out For

 The emerald ash borer and Mediterranean oak borer are insect pests that pose significant threats to Oregon’s native tree populations.
 Neither bug originates in North America and they are expected to have an outsized negative impact on tree species that are crucial to our ecosystems.
 Their arrivals in Oregon necessitate vigilant monitoring and community involvement to slow their spread and limit their impact.

-The emerald ash borer (EAB), a non-native beetle whose spread is enabled by people moving firewood, has already caused significant destruction to ash trees on the East Coast and in the Midwest, was first detected in Oregon in Washington County in 2022 and has been spreading.
+The emerald ash borer (EAB), a non-native beetle whose spread is enabled by people moving firewood, has already caused significant destruction to ash trees on the East Coast and in the Midwest.
+It was first detected in Oregon in Washington County in 2022 and has been spreading.
 It has since been found in neighboring counties.

 West Multnomah SWCD continues to participate in monthly task force meetings to share resources, information, and strategies.
 In May 2024, the district deployed eight EAB traps at seven rural project sites and properties on the District’s western edge and in ash tree-rich areas.
 Traps are deployed during the summer.
 Staff inspect traps either bi-weekly or every 60 days, record and share results, and do additional monitoring of ash trees using ODA survey tools.